 Next head out for a walk around the hustle and bustle of the walled city.
 If you can catch the sunset by the water, do that, or head for a drink at one of the many great bars and restaurants in the city.
 Alquimico is a great cocktail bar with a roof terrace, or Townhouse is super cute with a nice view of the city as well.

 Day Two: Cartagena

 While in Cartagena you MUST visit the Rosario Island’s.
+You can’t skip this on your trip to Colombia.
 Since you only have a day or so if you’re limited on time, it’ll be hard to just choose one to go to, however, they all boast amazing beaches and crystal clear waters.

 Playa Blanca is the public beach option that’s free, but it’s super touristy and busy.
 I personally went to Bendita Beach because it was private, and only about 60 or so people could go each day.
 Some other popular options are: